AlexM885/Collect-TCG/README.txt

-This is a python application to scan Pokémon TCG cards and add them into your collection to see how much it is worth
+This is a python application to scan Pokémon TCG cards and add them into your collection to see how much it is worth.
+It stores what you have in an online collection as well.